-For 100 years, the Royal Ocean Racing Club has been pushing sailors to their limits in the Rolex Fastnet Race, The 2025 centenary edition was the largest offshore race in the world, And history was made once again.
-We took on the 695-mile challenge without taking a single drop of fossil fuel with us, and succeeded.
+For 100 years, the Royal Ocean Racing Club has been pushing sailors to their limits in the Rolex Fastnet Race, The 2025 centenary edition was the largest offshore race in the world, and history was made once again.
+We took on the 695-mile challenge, powered by only natural resources and succeeded in completing the race without leaving a trace.
+No emissions, no biocides, no waste.
+A world first.

 Our purpose is to promote marine conservation and sustainability through collaboration across engineering, adventure, education and science with a network of key partners and sponsors.